wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

     :::c
     wrenEnsureSlots(vm, 4);
     // Can now use slots 0 through 3, inclusive.

-When Wren is [calling your C code][] and passing data to you, it ensures there are enough slots for the objects it is sending you.

-[calling your c code]: calling-c-from-wren.html

 After you ensure an array of slots, you can only rely on them being there until you pass control back to Wren.
 That includes calling `wrenCall()` or